dkriegner/xrayutilities/doc/source/index.rst

 Building and installing the library and python package
 ------------------------------------------------------

-*xrayutilities* uses the distutils packaging system to build and install all of its components.
-You can perform the installation by executing
+Although the *setup.py* script can be called manually its recommended to always use pip to install *xrayutilities*, which can be done by executing

 .. code-block:: bash

- >python setup.py install
+ >pip install .

 or

 .. code-block:: bash

- >python setup.py install --prefix=INSTALLPATH
+ >pip install --prefix=INSTALLPATH .

 in the root directory of the source distribution.

 The *--prefix* option sets the root directory for the installation.
-If it is omitted the libary is installed under /usr/lib/ on Unix systems or in the Python installation directory on Windows.
+If it is omitted the libary is installed under the systems default directories (recommended).

 Setup of the Python package
 ---------------------------